 XML is based on Unicode.
 Consequently, the Greek letter π (with code 960) can be inserted in an XML document as π using the XML entity syntax.
 The default encoding of Unicode characters in an XML document is UTF-8, which uses only a single byte for ASCII characters, but three bytes for less common characters.

-URL stands for Uniform Resource Locator, which is a resource name that contains a web address for locating the resource on the web.
+A URL is a resource name that contains a web address for locating the resource on the Web.

-URN stands for Uniform Resource Name, which refers to a resource without specifying its location.
+A URN refers to a resource without specifying its location.

 A user agent is a front-end web client program such as a web browser.

-WebM is an open (royatly-free) web video format supported by Google Chrome and Mozila Firefox, but not by Microsoft Internet Explorer and Apple Safari.
+WebM is an open (royalty-free) web video format supported by Google Chrome and Mozilla Firefox, but not by Microsoft Internet Explorer and Apple Safari.

-The WWW (or, simply, "the web") is a huge client-server network based on HTTP, HTML and XML, where web 'user agents' (such as browsers), acting as HTTP clients, access web server programs, acting as HTTP servers.
+The WWW (or, simply, "the Web") is a huge client-server network based on HTTP, HTML and XML, where web browsers (and other 'user agents'), acting as HTTP clients, access web server programs, acting as HTTP servers.

-W3C stands for World Wide Web Consortium, which is an international organization in charge of developing and maintaining web standards.
+The W3C is an international organization in charge of developing and maintaining web standards.